 Several factors have been associated with an increased risk of bed-wetting, including:

-- Sex.
-Bed-wetting can affect anyone, but it's twice as common in boys than girls.
+- Being male.
+Bed-wetting can affect anyone, but it's twice as common in boys as girls.

 - Attention-deficit/hyperactivity disorder (ADHD).
 Bed-wetting is more common in children who have ADHD.

 - Urinary incontinence in children.
 National Kidney and Urologic Diseases Information Clearinghouse. http://kidney.niddk.nih.gov/kudiseases/pubs/uichildren/.
 Accessed Aug.
 24, 2014.

 - Tu ND, et al. Nocturnal enuresis in children: Management. http://www.uptodate.com/home.
 Accessed Aug.
 24, 2014.

 - What I need to know about my child's bedwetting.
 National Kidney and Urologic Diseases Information Clearinghouse. http://kidney.niddk.nih.gov/kudiseases/pubs/bedwetting_ez/index.aspx.
 Accessed Aug.
 24, 2014.

 - Caldwell PHY, et al. Management of nocturnal enuresis.
 BMJ.
 2013;347:f6259.

 - Tu ND, et al. Nocturnal enuresis in children: Etiology and evaluation. http://www.uptodate.com/home.
 Accessed Aug.
 24, 2014.

 - Bayne AP, et al, Nocturnal enuresis: An approach to assessment and treatment.
 Pediatrics in Review.
 2014;35:327.